British Esports Championships

-Each school or college is allowed to enter teams for three different games.
-The first confirmed game is 5v5 League of Legends (which has a PEGI 12 age rating), 6v6 Overwatch (PEGI 12) and 3v3 Rocket League (PEGI 3).
+Each school or college is allowed to enter teams for three different games: 5v5 League of Legends (which has a PEGI 12 age rating), 6v6 Overwatch (PEGI 12) and 3v3 Rocket League (PEGI 3).

 The live finals are set to take place at the Insomnia gaming festival in Easter 2019 at the Birmingham NEC.

 Key info and rulebook for teachers and students: Download our handy deck